 We originally began as a Saturday school and French summer camp, where our teachers used their Montessori training to teach French in a fun and interesting way.
 Seeing the drastic improvement in children’s abilities to grasp French, we decided to open Petite Maison Montessori in 1999.
 Since then, PMM has grown & flourished into a multi-lingual Montessori school that is recognized as a reliable, trustworthy, safe and loving environment that cultivates each child’s maximum potential.
 Our dedicated and long time staff members are committed to directing each child’s learning journey with the utmost care & respect.
 The introduction of languages from an early age promotes multilingualism and opens endless doors of opportunities for your child in the future.

 The Montessori Toddler Program (18 to 36 months)

 We begin to welcome children into our Montessori toddler program at around 18 months.
-The class ratio is 1:5 with a cosy limit of 10 children.
+The class ratio is 1:5 with a limit of 15 children.